 Ramirez’ labour in the arts is about facilitating spaces beyond identity conventions, careerism and stylistic expectations.
 He believes in encouraging unconventional ideas, increasing participation, amplifying unheard voices, and platforming new artists.

-He is the Director of SEVENTH Gallery, a 20 year old artist run space showcasing experimental practices and emerging artists from diverse backgrounds.
 From 2020-2021, he directed the complex relocation of the space to 213-215 Church St, Richmond by securing a partnership with local government, in the backdrop of a world crisis.

 In 2018, he curated the exhibition Family Grimoires: The Diaspora Fantastic at SEVENTH Gallery.
-The same year, he produced the workshop Neutron Star delivered by MacArthur and Guggenheim Fellow Guillermo Gomez Peña and his ‘troupe’ La Pocha Nostra, curated by Bon Mott.
+The same year, he was admin assistant to the workshop Neutron Star delivered by Guillermo Gomez Peña and his ‘troupe’ La Pocha Nostra, curated by Bon Mott.
 In 2022, he co-curated the screening the Discomfort of Everything with Taylor Mitchell for Dogmilk Films.